-Biological organisms can be organized hierarchically in multiple levels, e.g., chromosomes, organelles, cells, meristems, organs, and, at the supraorganismic level, microbial metagenomes, sexual demes, and symbionts, among others.
-But given that reductionist biologists mostly are unfamiliar with autopoiesis, probably it is not either appreciated that each biological level of organization also manifests autopoietic character.
+Biological organisms can be organized hierarchically in multiple levels, e.g., chromosomes, organelles, cells, meristems, organs, and, at the supraorganismic level, colonies, microbial metagenomes, sexual demes, and symbionts, among others.
+Reductionist biologists are familiar with these.
+But because they are unfamiliar with autopoiesis, they do not appreciate that each biological level of organization also manifests autopoietic character, even though such levels themselves may not be living entities (cf. Virgo, 2019).
 This should not be surprising, since some levels themselves derive from once free-living autopoietons (organisms, remember?).
 Retained autopoietic quality permits considerable evolutionary independence at different levels, as long as adequate starting /operating conditions are maintained at lower/upper bounds, respectively.
 The consequence is that evolution at different organizational levels is not predicted to be lockstep.
 Their different histories might be described as incongruencies, not conflicts.